Xiaoting-Xu/PyNCBIminer/README.md

 ### Step 1: Set target region

-**Working diretory**: Enter the absolute path of the working directory in the blank box under **'Working directory'**.
-You can also browse and select by clicking the `View` button.
+**Working diretory**: The destination folder of output.

 **Basic setting**: Under the **'Basic Settings'** section, choose **'ITS'** from the dropdown options and click the `Set Target Region` button.

 ![image](graph/Basic_settings.png)

-**Advanced setting**: After clicking the `Set Target Region` button, the **'Advanced Settings'** section will automatically configure default reference sequences and BLAST parameters, requiring no further modifications.
-If you wish to modify parameters, you can edit the text boxes; all text boxes are editable.
-For more details on parameters, please refer to the [manual]().
+**Advanced setting**: After clicking the `Set Target Region` button, the **'Advanced Settings'** section will automatically configure default reference sequences and BLAST parameters.
+You can edit the text boxes, for more details on parameters, please refer to the [manual]().

 ![image](graph/Advanced_Settings.png)

-**entrez email**: In cases of excessive usage of E-utilities, NCBI will attempt to contact users via email address.
-While it is possible to use the Entrez retrieval function without providing an 'entrez email,' there is a potential risk of access being directly blocked.
-Users can restrict the search to sequences published within a specific timeframe.
-If no publication date range is input, the default is to retrieve the latest sequences (the earliest data in GenBank dates back to 1900).
+**entrez email**: Users can restrict the search to sequences published within a specific timeframe (default: 1900-now).
+We recommend users to provide their email address, failure to do so may result in access being blocked by NCBI.

 ![image](graph/entrez_search.png)